-For the avoidance of doubt, a sickness is taken to have first become apparent when:
+For the avoidance of doubt, a sickness or disease is taken to have first become apparent when:

-- a doctor first gave the Insured Person advice, care or treatment or recommended that the Insured Person seek advice, care or treatment for the sickness; or - the Insured Person first had any symptom of the sickness for which a reasonable person in the same circumstances would have sought advice, care or treatment from a doctor. - Disease means an abnormal condition of an organism that impairs bodily functions, associated with specific symptoms and signs which first becomes apparent after the later of: - the completed Interim Accident and Sickness Cover Certificate has been received by us; - the completed application form and personal statement has been received by us; or - the electronic application has been submitted to us.
+- a doctor first gave the Insured Person advice, care or treatment or recommended that the Insured Person seek advice, care or treatment for the sickness or disease; or - the Insured Person first had any symptom of the sickness or disease for which a reasonable person in the same circumstances would have sought advice, care or treatment from a doctor. - Pre-existing condition means any injury, sickness or symptom that: - a. you or the Insured Person were aware of, or a reasonable person should have been aware of; - b. the Insured Person should have sought advice or treatment (conventional or alternative) from a doctor for (in circumstances where a reasonable person would have sought advice or treatment); or - c. the Insured Person had a medical consultation for or was prescribed medication or therapy for. - Injury means a bodily injury which is sustained by the Insured Person after the later of: - the completed Interim Accident and Sickness Cover Certificate has been received by us; - the completed application form and personal statement has been received by us; or - the electronic application has been submitted to us.